Student life needs student leaders. Join the Leadership Race 2025

 Extenuating Circumstances

 Hopefully, you can still succeed in your assessments.
 But if any personal circumstances, such as physical and mental health issues, problems at home, or a bereavement are going to stop you doing your best in exams, then you can take steps now.
-It’s often possible to extend deadlines or delay or an assessment until things are a bit better.
+It’s often possible to extend deadlines or delay an assessment until things are better.

 We have some useful information on applying for Extenuating Circumstances and our Advice Service can provide more support if you need it.